Wolverine971/9takes/src/blog/people/politicians/Michelle-Obama.md

 	/>
 </div>

-Michelle Obama is a lawyer, writer, and former First Lady of the United States.
+<p class="firstLetter">Michelle Obama is a lawyer, writer, and former First Lady of the United States.
 Her personality traits are indicative of an enneagram type 1, also known as the Perfectionist.
-Here are four reasons why Michelle Obama fits the characteristics of an enneagram type 1:
+Here are four reasons why Michelle Obama fits the characteristics of an enneagram type 1:</p>

 ## Strong sense of morality and justice